bdwgc/bdwgc/README.md

 The macros `GC_MALLOC`, `GC_MALLOC_ATOMIC`, `GC_REALLOC`, `GC_FREE`,
 `GC_REGISTER_FINALIZER` and friends are also provided.
-These require the same arguments as the corresponding (nondebugging) routines.
+These require the same arguments as the corresponding (non-debugging) routines.
 If `gc.h` file is included with `GC_DEBUG` defined, they call the debugging versions of these functions, passing the current file name and line number as the two extra arguments, where appropriate.
-If `gc.h` file is included without `GC_DEBUG` macro defined then all these macros will instead be defined to their nondebugging equivalents.  (`GC_REGISTER_FINALIZER` is necessary, since pointers to objects with debugging information are really pointers to a displacement of 16 bytes from the object beginning, and some translation is necessary when finalization routines are invoked.
+If `gc.h` file is included without `GC_DEBUG` macro defined then all these macros will instead be defined to their non-debugging equivalents.  (`GC_REGISTER_FINALIZER` is necessary, since pointers to objects with debugging information are really pointers to a displacement of 16 bytes from the object beginning, and some translation is necessary when finalization routines are invoked.
 For details, about what is